 Are you concerned with whether your spouse can throw all your belongings out on the front lawn, change the locks to the front door and effectively bar you from ever entering your house again?
-Depending upon the circumstances that you are facing in your case this may be a real-life Consideration for you to think about.
-We see this type of thing happen in movies and television shows regarding marital infidelity or other troubles.
-Is it something that you should be thinking about as a real possibility for your situation?
+Depending upon the circumstances you are facing in your case this may be a real-life Consideration for you to consider.
+This type of thing happens in movies and television shows regarding marital infidelity or other troubles.
+Is it something you should consider as a real possibility for your situation?

 There is something about divorce that can cause us to think about the most extreme possible circumstances.
 When times are good and normal, we could probably chuckle to ourselves about the idea of our spouse throwing us out of the house and throwing our belongings out with us.
 That would seem too far-fetched to ever happen.
-However, when we are facing a real-life circumstance like a divorce these types of scenarios for whatever reason tend to seem more likely to happen.
+However, when facing a real-life circumstance like a divorce, these scenarios for whatever reason seem more likely to happen.
 As such, here you are on the blog of a family law attorney trying to learn more about whether your spouse can kick you out of the house and prevent you from accessing your belongings and more importantly your children.

 Texas is a community property state

 If your spouse has kicked you out of the house and is not allowing you back in then you should not go to great lengths order to get back in.
 It does not feel good to be kicked out of your home.
 Additionally, your spouse may have prevented you from being able to access important documents, your computer, and even your children during this time none of that is right and none of it is going to make you feel like you are being treated fairly in the divorce process.
-However, that does not mean that you should try to sneak into the house, break in or do anything else that would put you or your spouse in harm's way.
+However, that does not mean you should try to sneak into the house, break in, or do anything else that would harm you or your spouse.
 Simply put, the Community property laws of Texas protect you against this type of seizure of your property and will help you to be able to account for the property that you own no matter if you were being wrongfully prevented from entering the home.

-Additionally, you also must bear in mind that both you and your spouse will likely own separate property that was either purchased or acquired before your marriage or acquired by either gift or inheritance during the marriage.
+Additionally, you must also bear in mind that you and your spouse will likely own separate property purchased or acquired before your marriage or acquired by either gift or inheritance during the marriage.
 These types of property will not be subject to division in the divorce.
-If there is any question about the nature of the property being separate or community, you will need to be able to show a court that you have purchased the property or acquired the property before your marriage or during your marriage by gift or inheritance.
+Suppose there is any question about the nature of the property being separate or community.
+In that case, you will need to be able to show a court that you have purchased the property or acquired the property before your marriage or during your marriage by gift or inheritance.
 Otherwise, the property will be subject to division in the divorce.

 The bottom line for separate and Community property considerations is that it does not matter what a bank account says as far as a name or whether you kept your income from work separate from your spouses.
-So long as the income was earned during your marriage it is very likely to be classified as Community property.
+So long as the income was earned during your marriage, it will likely be classified as Community property.
 You can keep the money in the same account as your spouse’s income where you can keep it in a separate account.
 Community property rules will attach no matter where you keep the income or whether it is ever commingled with your spouse’s income.

 This may come as a shock to many of you reading this blog post.
 Oftentimes I will speak to people in free-of-charge consultations with the Law Office of Bryan Fagan and hear about how because the money was kept separate from your spouse is that it would be classified as separate property or not subject to division.
-Additionally, a presumption that because you earned certain sums of money that the money will necessarily follow you after the divorce is not likely to be true, either.
+Additionally, presumption that because you earned certain sums of money, the money will necessarily follow you after the divorce is not likely to be true.
 I can see why you and others may hold this belief, but the laws of Texas do not see it that way.

 What to do if your spouse kicks you out of the house

-If you are facing a situation where your spouse has either threatened to kick you out of the house or has done so, then you need to think about what your options are and what you can do to protect yourself and your family.
+If you are facing a situation where your spouse has either threatened to kick you out of the house or has done so, you need to think about your options and what you can do to protect yourself and your family.
 Probably the most important consideration for you to make is whether you have children.
-If you do have kids, then being able to remain in the family house probably means a lot more to you than if you did not have children.
+If you do have kids, remaining in the family house probably means much more to you than if you did not.
 Since your home is where your kids are being able to spend time with them in the house is probably the most important item on your mind.
 Being kicked out of the house would mean that you would have limited access to your kids.

 Your spouse may approach you and ask if you are willing to leave the house.
 This would most likely happen if you were the father of your children.
 I have seen men time and time again agree to leave the house to increase the level of peace and calm while not doing anything brash or otherwise provoking anger on the part of their spouse.
 You may rationalize the decision to leave the home as being in the best interest of your kids.
 Not wanting your kids to see fighting or other discord in the home may be enough motivation for you to determine that getting out of the house is a great idea.

 However, you should also think about whether to voluntarily leave the home from a strategic perspective.
 For one, when it comes to custody and conservatorships issues willingly leaving your children with your Co.
 May make sense to you at the time but ultimately could prove to be a negative for you.
-The reason for this is that a family court judge could look at you leaving the home as you're being unwilling or unable to care for your children.
+This is because a family court judge could look at you leaving the home as unwilling or unable to care for your children.
 This may be the furthest thing from the truth, but it can look like you have less of a concern for the well-being of your children than you would otherwise care to believe.

-For example, let's think about the situation from the perspective of a parent like you who wants to be able to become the primary caretaker of your children both during and after the divorce.
-If you willingly leave the home that means you are willingly giving up primary child-rearing responsibilities to your spouse.
+For example, let’s think about the situation from the perspective of a parent like you who wants to be able to become the primary caretaker of your children both during and after the divorce.
+If you willingly leave the home, you are willingly giving up primary child-rearing responsibilities to your spouse.
 This can be extremely detrimental to your chances of becoming the primary conservator of your children.
 From the outside, it can look like you are not interested in taking on the primary responsibility of raising your kids if you willingly leave the home.
-While this may not be true at all it can give that impression in certain circumstances to certain judges.
-As such, you should be careful about leaving the home even if you believe that it is potentially beneficial on a short-term basis.
+While this may not be true, it can give that impression in certain circumstances to certain judges.
+As such, you should be careful about leaving the home even if you believe it is potentially short-term beneficial.

 Another consideration for you to think about is how you’re leaving the home can impact what happens with the house and your divorce.
 Leaving the house voluntarily does not mean that you will be barred from trying to make an argument that you should be awarded the house in a divorce.
 However, it certainly does not help the argument and the logistics of you’re getting back into the house can prove to be difficult, as well.
 This is especially true if you have found another place to live and are renting a home or apartment during the divorce.
 On many levels, it just makes sense for you to remain out of the house if you have voluntarily left.

-What this also means is that if you leave the house voluntarily you should plan on not being allowed back in the house until after the divorce, if ever. leaving the house voluntarily means that you are leaving behind not only your family but also personal effects such as clothing and other items that you may need.
+What this also means is that if you leave the house voluntarily you should plan on not being allowed back in the house until after the divorce, if ever. leaving the house voluntarily means leaving behind your family and personal effects such as clothing and other items you may need.
 If you do, make the difficult decision to leave the house voluntarily you should make sure that you have an opportunity to collect any belongings of yours.
 This is important not only on a day-to-day level but also regarding being able to make sure that you have documents and other information that could be important for your divorce.

 The bottom line is that there are many important considerations to start thinking about when it comes to divorce and leaving the home.
-Parts are good that you will have a lot on your mind as the opportunity presents itself to voluntarily leave your home.
-Before you decide to agree to leave the home you should talk with your spouse about the options for your family and decide whether it is truly in everyone's best interest for you to leave.
-If you and your spouse are on talking terms and are not getting violent with one another it may be best to live in different spaces until you can attend mediation or a hearing with a judge.
+Parts are good that you will have a lot on your mind as the opportunity to voluntarily leave your home presents itself.
+Before you decide to agree to leave the home you should talk with your spouse about the options for your family and decide whether it is truly in everyone’s best interest for you to leave.
+If you and your spouse are on talking terms and are not getting violent, it may be best to live in different spaces until you can attend mediation or a hearing with a judge.

-Additionally, you may find that by leaving the family home voluntarily you are giving up on some of the goals that you would have otherwise had in your divorce.
-We have already talked about how becoming a primary conservator or even keeping the house after the divorce can depend in large part upon your being able to stay in the house during the initial stages of your case.
+Additionally, you may find that by voluntarily leaving the family home, you are giving up on some of the goals you would have otherwise had in your divorce.
+We have already talked about how becoming a primary conservator or even keeping the house after the divorce can largely depend on your being able to stay in the house during the initial stages of your case.
 For that reason, you should consider whether you have options or if leaving the house truly is the best thing for you and your family.